Riled-Up/Simple-Markov-Text/README.md

 # Simple Markov Text
 Simple Markov Text provides a GUI to easily create, store, and use markov chains in text format.
+Linux is currently the only supported operating system.

 ## Use of Buttons